ElvenTools/elven-tools-website/src/docs/jump-start.md

 4. `elven-tools sft-minter issue-collection-token` -> provide collection token name and ticker
 5. `elven-tools sft-minter set-roles` -> required roles for the issued token
 6. `elven-tools sft-minter create` -> create SFT token and provide all required data using prompts
+7. `elven-tools sft-minter start-selling` -> start the selling process, you can also pause it with `pause-selling`
 7. `elven-tools sft-minter buy` -> buy an amount of SFT tokens, it will respect max tokens per address limit

 There is also a video which shows it.
 So I recommend you to check it out: